RomainLanglois/SLAE_x86/SLAE/assignment2/README.md

 ## First step: create a TCP reverse shell
 This shellcode needs to be able to:
-* Reverse conencts to configured IP and Port
+* Create a reverse connection to a configured IP and Port
-* Execs shell on successful conenction
+* Execute a shell on successful connection

 The second step is to create a script which will make the IP and port configuration easy